marcellbarsony/notes/programming/c/05-Functions/00-Functions.md

 ### Command line parameters

-- `argc`: The number of command line parameters.
+- `argc`: The number of command line parameters
-- `argv`: Parameters as an array of strings.
+- `argv`: Parameters as an array of strings

 ```c
 int main(int argc, char *argv[])